 Amanda is married and has two children immersed in Kōhanga reo, and has prior experience working for māori not for profit organisations.
 Amanda is incredibly passionate about bringing Te Ao Māori worldview into her life and work and to share this with her own, and all tamariki.

-Programme Manager (Tāmaki Makaurau)
+Business Development Manager (Tāmaki Makaurau)

 Emma joins Springboard as a skilled service delivery and relationship manager with more than 10 years' experience leading teams.
 She has broad industry experience across private, public and not-for-profit sectors including 5 years in the business training sector supporting business growth.

-Programme Manager (Tāmaki Makaurau)
+Delivery Manager (Tāmaki Makaurau)

 Jennifer joins Springboard Trust with extensive experience in the education sector with a career that started by supporting charities teaching in developing countries.
 She is skilled at leading programmes that make a meaningful difference in the lives of students and strengthening education frameworks.
 Passionate about making a difference in peoples' lives and giving back to the community, Jennifer has a proven ability to create environments of open communication, innovation and learning, working with key stakeholders and communities, listening to their needs and fostering channels of openness to achieve mutually beneficial goals.

-Programme Manager (Te Tai Tokerau)
+Delivery Partner (Te Tai Tokerau)

 Merryn joined Springboard Trust in April 2021, bringing a diverse range of skills and sector experience to her new role as Relationship and Programme Manager for Northland.
 She brings experience across primary, secondary and tertiary education settings, public health leadership, community organisations, local government, and stakeholder and relationship management.
 Merryn is keen to use this experience to work alongside school leadership teams to support their development.
 Originally from Hawkes Bay, 25 years in Auckland, now loving living in beautiful Whangarei, with beautiful beaches and wonderful people.